Symphony007/Project-STRIVE-Satellite-Telemetry-Reliability-Integrity-Verification-Engine/Readme.md

-# 🛰️ NASA-GRADE SATELLITE ERROR CORRECTION SYSTEM
+# SATELLITE ERROR CORRECTION SYSTEM

 ## ⚠️ **PROJECT STATUS: IN ACTIVE DEVELOPMENT**
 **This project is currently under development.
 The error correction algorithms are being tested and optimized.
 Complete installation and run instructions will be provided once the system is fully operational.**